Diana Chalakova

 Prototype 1: My first prototype was in the form of a small booklet in which I drew and wrote in by hand.
 It featured very direct questions to the reader and references to popular social medial culture.
 During testing, users responded very positively to the book, citing that the data visualization specifically evoked strong emotions of shock in them and that they felt it elicited an important conversation.
 They liked that it was a hand-held book rather than something digital.

 Prototype 2: I hand-bound a physical book from scratch and glued into it prints of InDesign pages.
 The text was initially all Lorem Ipsum, but users were told what the book’s content would be to create a deeper discussion on dopamine and the manipulation of technology.
 My main goal with this prototype was to get a sense of the bigger picture as to what resonates the best with the user in terms of flow, pop-up engagement, and whether it still evokes an emotional yet reflective response.
 Users felt engaged by the pop-ups, but that the organization of the content and its scope needed further ideation.
+The images generated by Midjourney AI were guided by drawings made by users during testing sessions on questions about their media usage.

 Prototype 3: The third prototype had no testing, but was rather centered around trying to figure out where the pop-ups should go and both how the text should be moved around in order to accommodate them and what pop-ups could best compliment the page’s content and intent.
 To make a pop-up on a specific page, you have to leave the next two pages blank to be glued together to accommodate for its mechanisms to function, so it was important to be meticulous about that division.